 About The ARC

 We, in the The Arc in Tullamore ETNS aspire towards providing the highest quality of education for our children.
 We want each individual to grow to his/her full potential.
 Our aim is that our education provision will prepare each child for life to the best of his/her ability.
 We recognise and value the role of parents as the primary educators of their children.
 We will take an eclectic approach to teaching our pupils.
 We won’t subscribe exclusively to any one approach in relation to the education of children with Autism.
 However, we will employ an ethos that is based upon the TEACCH method and use an eclectic approach in many instances.
-Where there are more than two new pupils enrolled at any one time we may operate a staggered enrolment for the initial weeks of the school year.

 The Aims of The Arc